zalando/skipper/docs/kubernetes/ingress-usage.md

 overwrite the current ingress with a redirect to a nicer downtime page.

-The following example shows how to a temporary redirect with status code 307 to https://outage.example.org.
+The following example shows how to create a temporary redirect with status code 307 to https://outage.example.org.
 No requests will pass to your backend defined, because the created route from the annotation `zalando.org/skipper-routes` will get 3 Predicates